 Progress and outcomes of assessments are also discussed during consultation meetings with external agencies such as the STLS service and when we use an Educational Psychologist; parents are given a report and discussion takes place regarding the outcomes of any EP, STLS assessments/observations.
 The progress of children holding a Statement of SEN is discussed at their annual review (interim reviews may also be called as necessary).
-At Y5 annual reviews transition to high school is considered with discussion involving parents and the LA.
-At Y6 annual reviews the SENCo of the receiving high school is usually invited to attend.
+In Year 5 the annual review will consider transition to secondary school with discussion involving parents and the LA, whilst the year 6 annual review will ask the SENCo of the child'd intended secondary school to attend.

 Parental views are sought at annual reviews and throughout the year to obtain views about their child’s SEN, support in place to address needs and any modifications to this support which parents feel may be appropriate.

 8. What are the arrangements for consulting children with SEN about and involving them in their education?